-This is the final chapter of this big all-in-one guide, which will be covering optional additional configuration of the environment.
-By now, you should have a working installation of Oracle Database XE, APEX, ORDS, Tomcat and Apache httpd on your CentOS system without proceeding to these steps at all.
-But when it comes to a production environment, there're always security and performance issues which arise.
+This is the third chapter of this all-in-one guide, covering some additional configuration of the environment.
+By now, you should already have a working installation of Oracle Database XE, APEX, ORDS, Tomcat and Apache httpd on your CentOS system without proceeding to these steps at all.
+But when it comes to a production environment, there are always security and performance issues which arise.
 And if you want to improve these aspects of your setup, keep reading.

 It is a good idea to disable direct remote